tolesdev/reactivity/README.md

-# Reactivity
+# ⚛ Reactivity
-Reactivity is a simple component that makes tracking user activity easy and lets you decide how to act upon a users active state.
+### Reactivity is a simple component that makes tracking user activity easy and lets you decide how to act upon a users active state.
+It tracks user activity through a series of DOM events.

 ## 💾 Installation
 *It is recommended to use [yarn](https://yarnpkg.com/)*.
 ```sh
 yarn add @toles/reactivity
 ```
-or
+### or
 ```sh
 npm install --save @toles/reactivity
 ```
+---
 ## ⏳ Usage

 Add the component right next to the element it will be tracking activity on.
 In this case, we're tracking user activity for the application in general so we add it at the root and attach it to the window.